 - Pour-over coffee makers

-In recent times, pod machines have been popular and have been finding their way to a lott of households because of the convenience they offer!
+In recent times, pod machines have been popular and have been finding their way to many households because of their convenience!

 Bacteria in coffee

-Now when we talk about coffee, we should duly note that it should not contain any harmful bacteria.
-But, there are microorganisms that are normally involved in the fermentation process such as yeasts, fungi, and lactic acid.
-With that said, it means that these are normal parts of coffee and should not cause any harm.
-In fact, fermentation is known to be beneficial to health.
+Now, when we talk about coffee, we should note that it should not contain harmful bacteria.
+But, some microorganisms are usually involved in the fermentation process, such as yeasts, fungi, and lactic acid.
+That said, it means that these are normal parts of coffee and should not cause any harm.
+On the contrary, fermentation is known to be beneficial to health.

-Additionally, coffee actually houses properties that stop the growth of bacteria that can otherwise cause poisoning such as Salmonella, Staphylococcus Aureus, and Escherichia Coli.
+Additionally, coffee houses properties that stop the growth of bacteria that can otherwise cause poisonings, such as Salmonella, Staphylococcus Aureus, and Escherichia Coli.
 This is what microbiologists from the American Society for Microbiology have discovered.

 With that said, we can conclude that coffee is gut-friendly!